Install Chrome Extension Chrome Extension

 2013 2020

-The only 1750 TBi with an aluminium block — 22 kg lighter than the cast iron version in the Giulietta and Brera.
+The only 1750 TBi with an aluminium block — 22 kg lighter than the cast iron version in the compact and coupé models.
 Mid-mounted transversely behind the seats in the carbon monocoque (65 kg tub weight).
 Turbo throttle response has two faces: below 2,300 rpm there is a noticeable pause, above 2,500 rpm strong push through to 240 hp.
 The sound is surprisingly raw and aggressive for a turbocharged four — the mid-engine position with no insulation between engine and driver lets every load change be felt directly in the back.
 No power steering: parking is a workout, at speed the feel is surgically precise.
 The TCT dual-clutch gearbox shifts acceptably sharply in Dynamic mode, occasionally jerky in Normal mode at crawling speeds.

 • !!
 Turbo oil feed line: heat damage from 80,000 km